August 21, 2022 - May 21, 2023

 What is the TED Fellows program?

 The TED Fellows program is a redesign of the TED Alumni program with the aim of providing previous TED participants with an opportunity to collaborate on transatlantic group projects over the course of a school year.
-TED alumni interested in participating in the TED Fellows program should submit project proposals by Wednesday, June 1.
-From August 2022 to April 2023, all groups participating in the TED Fellows program will meet once a month on Zoom to present on their progress and exchange ideas.
+Groups participating in the TED Fellows program will meet once a month on Zoom to present on their progress and exchange ideas.
 The program will culminate with a project showcase in May 2023.
 The TED Fellows cohort and their projects will be featured on a new webpage on the EU Center website.
 All fellows will receive certificates upon completion of the program.

 Teachers who have not previously participated in the TED Program are not eligible to participate in the TED Fellows program but are encouraged to apply to the 2023 TED Program (click here for more information).

 How does the TED Fellows program differ from the Transatlantic Educators Dialogue (TED) program and the old TED Alumni program?

 The TED Fellows program is intended for educators who have completed the first-year TED program to collaborate on longer-term projects with a transatlantic dimension.
 In contrast to the four-month TED Alumni program, the TED Fellows program will span nine months and involve monthly rather than weekly meetings, with the aim of providing participants with more flexibility and the time needed to carry out more ambitious projects.

 How many project proposals will be accepted?

 We expect to accept 5 project proposals this year.
 This is intended to keep the TED Fellows cohort at a manageable size in order to make sure that each group will be sufficiently supported throughout the program.